2025–26 Italian Women's Volleyball League

-The 2025–26 Serie A1 is the 81st season of the highest professional Italian Women's Volleyball League.
-The season takes place from October to April and is contested by fourteen teams.
+The 2025–26 Serie A1 was the 81st season of the highest professional Italian Women's Volleyball League.
+The season took place from October to April and was contested by fourteen teams.

 Format

 The regular season consists of 26 rounds, where the fourteen participating teams play each other twice (once home and once away).
 At the completion of the regular season, the eight best teams advance to the championship playoffs, the 9-12th ranked teams advance to the challenge playoffs and the teams finishing 13th and 14th are relegated to Serie A2.